 They close off the episode with Michael asking, “Would you do anything differently?”
 Matthew replies he would present the same way, with an opening, putting on witnesses, and a modified closing.
 But he would change his use of technology.
 He urges listeners to have at least two screens set up and to leave the jury on one screen for the entirety of the trial to monitor their reactions.
 He would also have his paralegal join to help control documents, like he would in a regular trial.
 Lastly, they both agree while they are very hesitant to hold a binding trial via Zoom, they may be forced to if this goes into 2021.

-Michael and Matthew also discuss jury engagement, body language, whether Zoom trials can provide a representative jury pool due to the technology involved, the importance of trial consultants, how to share lengthy exhibits with jurors, Matthew’s appearance in Sari de la Motte’s Hostage to Hero Facebook group, and more.
+This podcast also covers jury engagement, body language, whether Zoom trials can provide a representative jury pool due to the technology involved, the importance of trial consultants, how to share lengthy exhibits with jurors, Matthew’s appearance in Sari de la Motte’s Hostage to Hero Facebook group, and more.

 If you’d like to reach Matthew to discuss his virtual trial experience or discuss a case with him, visit his law firm’s website at pearsonlegalpc.com or email him at firstname.lastname@example.org.